 An essential part of any carpentry tool kit are special carpenters pencils.
 No carpenter worth their salt would be seen dead without a pencil behind his ear!

-Different from normal pencils in that they are chunkier and have a much larger lead through the middle.
-Most people sharpen theirs with a knife but you can buy 12 with a special pencil sharpener for just £4.99 at Amazon.
+Different from normal pencils in that they are chunkier and have a much larger lead through the middle, these last longer during carpentry work and don't need to be sharpened as often as a HB pencil for example.
+Most work-men on site would probably sharpen theirs with a Stanley knife, but you can generally buy a set of a dozen that come complete with a specially shaped pencil sharpener for around a fiver.

-For fine finish carpentry work though, the lead is too large and I use Staedtler 120-2 Noris HB Pencils.
+For fine finish carpentry work though, the lead is too thick to mark accurately enough and so I use Staedtler HB pencils, like you used to use in school.

-It's really important for accurate setting out that I always keep my pencils really sharp.
-A thick line could be 2/3mm out if you cut the wrong side of it!
+It is really important for accurate setting out that I always keep my pencils really sharp.
+A thick line could easily be over 2/3mm out if you cut the wrong side of it!

 Have a comment or question about carpenters pencils?